Growing up in the Monterey Bay region of California means I had never ever eaten Chicken and Dumplings!

-- Heat an 8qt oven safe stainless steel, enameled, or cast iron pot over medium heat.
+- Heat an 8qt oven-safe stainless steel, enameled, or cast iron pot over medium heat.
 Add the butter.
 Once it is melted and bubbling add the whole chicken, breast side down.

 - Brown the chicken on each side for 5-7 minutes (or until golden brown).
-If butter is burning, turn your heat down a bit.
+If the butter is burning, turn your heat down a bit.

-- While the chicken is browning, wash and peel the carrots, wash the celery stalks and peel the shallots.
+- While the chicken is browning, wash and peel the carrots, wash the celery stalks, and peel the shallots.

 - Cut the shallots into slices and add them in around the browning chicken.
 Stir them occasionally.

 - Chop the carrots and celery into one-inch chunks.